marsroscope/hugo-academic/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'marsroscope@stu.xjtu.edu.cn'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Ziyao He (Mars He) is a PhD candidate of control science and engineering at Xi'an Jiaotong University.
+His research interests include human-AI cooperation, human-computer interaction and chabots.
+He is currently at iHCI-Lab led by Prof.Zhongmin Cai from Xi'an Jiaotong University and currently in cooperation with Prof. Shurui Zhou from University of Toronto for human-AI pair programming.
 {style="text-align: justify;"}